annaluizando/blindspot/README.md

 # 🔦 blindspot - a code security game!

-A terminal interactive game with CLI support designed to train yourself to identify insecure coding practices based on the OWASP Top 10, in a practical and fun way!
+A terminal interactive game designed to train yourself to identify insecure coding practices based on the OWASP Top 10, in a practical and fun way!

 Feel free to play, analyze, modify, and contribute.
 New ideas and collaborations are always welcome :)